simonweniger/agentkit/README.md

 - ⚙️ **Actions and handlers**: Attach actions and handlers to states, events, and transitions to control behavior dynamically.
 - 🛡️ **Conditional transitions**: Implement **Guards** and **Validators** to conditionally control transitions, ensuring they only occur when specific conditions are met.
 - 🚀 **Full async support**: Enjoy full asynchronous support.
 Await events, and dispatch callbacks asynchronously for seamless integration with async codebases.
-- 🔄 **Full sync support**: Use the same state machine from synchronous codebases without any modifications.
+- 🔄 **Full sync support**: Use the same state flow from synchronous codebases without any modifications.
-- 🎨 **Declarative and simple API**: Utilize a clean, elegant, and readable API to define your state machine, making it easy to maintain and understand.
+- 🎨 **Declarative and simple API**: Utilize a clean, elegant, and readable API to define your state flow, making it easy to maintain and understand.
 - 👀 **Observer pattern support**: Register external and generic objects to watch events and register callbacks.
-- 🔍 **Decoupled design**: Separate concerns with a decoupled "state machine" and "model" design, promoting cleaner architecture and easier maintenance.
+- 🔍 **Decoupled design**: Separate concerns with a decoupled "state flow" and "model" design, promoting cleaner architecture and easier maintenance.
 - ✅ **Correctness guarantees**: Ensured correctness with validations at class definition time:
   - Ensures exactly one `initial` state.
   - Disallows transitions from `final` states.
   - Requires ongoing transitions for all non-final states.
   - Guarantees all non-final states have at least one path to a final state if final states are declared.
-  - Validates the state machine graph representation has a single component.
+  - Validates the state flow graph representation has a single component.
 - 📦 **Flexible event dispatching**: Dispatch events with any extra data, making it available to all callbacks, including actions and guards.
 - 🔧 **Dependency injection**: Needed parameters are injected into callbacks.
 - 📊 **Graphical representation**: Generate and output graphical representations of state machines.
 Create diagrams from the command line, at runtime, or even in Jupyter notebooks.